freebsd/crochet/README.md

 # Package Installation Information

 option PackageInit $pkg-repo
-option Package security/sudo
+option Package sudo

 # If you don't put a custom resolv.conf in your overlay use this
 # Otherwise pkg will not be able to resolv hostnames

 option Resolv
 ```
 In the example above, change `$pkg-repo` to the full URL of your package repository.
-Be sure to include the category for the package.
-Ex: `security/sudo` vs. `sudo`.
 You can also specify more than one package at a time.
-Ex: `option Package security/sudo sysutils/tmux`.
+Ex: `option Package sudo tmux`.
 In order for `pkg` to communicate with a remote package repo, you either need a custom `resolv.conf` in your board overlay, or use `option Resolv` in your config.

 ## Potential Projects